On Air Now

 In a bid to counteract the dwindling numbers of birds, conservationists have decided to take a musical approach to encourage the birds to mate.

-The advert calls for a saxophonist to play for the birds to get them in the mood:
+An advert from 2019 calls for a saxophonist to play for the birds to get them in the mood.
+We quite approve.

 “Saxophonist wanted to help get birds breeding.